mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Nginx/index.md

 *  **Activate Nginx server**

+Check to activate the Nginx Server.
 When activated Nginx will automatically start when the Servers button is pressed.

 Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx)